b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

   * Promotional presentations about ICO shitcoins are not welcome.
   * Avoid TED-style inspiration talks.
   * Avoid low-information-density talks.
   * Avoid selecting bad communicators as speakers.
 Some conferences require a video submission of the talk, for example, to guarantee that speakers have practiced their talk at least once.
-We donít recommend this unless it becomes systemically problematic.
+We don‚Äôt recommend this unless it becomes systemically problematic.

 ## 10. SEND OUT (NEXT) ROUND OF ACCEPTANCE LETTERS.